AxisCommunications/acap-rs/README.md

 ### ACAP Native API bindings

-Idiomatic and safe bindings for official APIs.
+These are idiomatic and safe bindings for the C APIs.
+Each crate has a corresponding `*-sys`, which is omitted for brevity.

 - `axevent`: Bindings for the Event API.
   - Status: ⚠️ Alpha